-If you want a practising certificate, you will need to have fulfilled the Category 1 requirements in the 12 months before you apply.
+If you want a practising certificate, you will normally need to have fulfilled the Category 1 requirements in the 12 months before you apply.
+Where this is not the case but the Practising Certificate Committee, at its discretion, grants you a certificate, you may be required to set out a plan to fulfil the Category 1 CPD requirements as quickly as possible.

-If you move from Category 3 to Category 2, you should either fulfil the requirements for Category 2 before you change or else set out a plan when you change for fulfilling them as quickly as possible.